The Best String Light Poles-Tested & Reviewed for 2024

 Keep in mind that the bulbs of most commercial-grade string lights (which I recommend if you want them to last) hang down about 6″ below the cord (see the photo below).

-Ultimately you outdoor lights will look best if your poles are all the same height or close to it.
+Ultimately your outdoor lights will look best if your poles are all the same height or close to it.
 String lights generally give outdoor spaces a relaxed and casual look, so the heights don’t have to match exactly.
 But if you end up with one pole that’s a foot and a half taller than the others, it will probably look funny.

 Qualities of The Best String Light Poles